3DStreamingToolkit/3DStreamingToolkit/README.md

 ## Build output

 After you've built the solution, you'll likely want to start one sample server implementation, and one sample client implementation.
-These are applications that we've build to demonstrate the behaviors the toolkit provides.
+We've provided example client and server applications to demonstrate the behaviors the toolkit provides.

 > Note: We advise you to try `Spinning Cube` and `Win32Client` to begin, as these are the simpliest sample implementations.

-Here's a table illustrating where each sample implementation will be built to.
-To run one server and one client, navigate to that location and start the `exe`.

-> Note: the following table describes the location under `Build\<Platform>\<Configuration>\` where a sample can be found.
-To identify what `<Platform>` and `<Configuration>` are, see your desired configuration from [section: the actual build](#the-actual-build).
+To run one server and one client, navigate to the location under `Build\<Platform>\<Configuration>\` and start the `exe`.To identify what `<Platform>` and `<Configuration>` are, see your desired configuration from [section: the actual build](#the-actual-build).
 Recall the note encourages using  `Release` and `x86`.

-Once you start both a server and client implementation, you should be seeing success!
+Once you start both a server and client implementation, you will need to give it a signaling server.
+If you need to set one up, please see our [wiki on Signaling Service](https://github.com/CatalystCode/3dtoolkit/wiki/Signaling-Service) for an easy local or cloud-based implementation.
+After connecting, you should be seeing success!
 If you're instead seeing errors, check out the [Troubleshooting guide](https://github.com/CatalystCode/3dtoolkit/wiki/FAQ) and then [file an issue](https://github.com/catalystcode/3dtoolkit/issues/new).
 Additionally, you can see more information about our other sample implementations [here](https://github.com/CatalystCode/3dtoolkit/wiki/Feature-matrices).

 ## Next Steps